 When you visit the Seattle area, or even better, when you do a road trip around the Puget Sound region or to the south, you’ll be tempted to explore beyond the basic tourist sites and you should do it.
 Getting into a kayak is really the best way to experience the nature and views we’ve got.
 Kayaking in the Pacific Northwest will have you plotting to return again and again.

-Personal kayak recommendations if you’re buying your own: for sit-on-top, aka sea and lake kayaks… the SunDolphin Bali is ideal.
+For sit-on-top, aka sea and lake kayaks… the SunDolphin Bali is ideal.
 If you want a closed kayak for calm, non-rapid kayaking…SunDolphin Aruba.
-We have no whitewater kayak recommendations at this time. (affiliate links in post)
+Both of these kayaks are good for beginners and are very budget friendly.

 Kayaking the Olympic Peninsula

-One of our favorite places to kayak is the Quileute River in La Push.
+One of our favorite places to kayak during an Olympic Peninsula road trip is the Quileute River in La Push.
 The mouth has a marina to put in at and then the river itself is shockingly calm.
 Due to the shallow nature, there are no other boats of any sort, so the river is all yours; your bow is the only thing making ripples.
 And since the mouth is brackish, watch for flounder, salmon and the occasional otter.

-Lakes Crescent and Lake Cushman are two other places to paddle: stumps, elk and mountains around every bend.
+Lakes Crescent in Olympic National Park and Lake Cushman are two other places to paddle: stumps, elk and mountains around every bend.
 Beautiful.
-Access to Lake Cushman for kayaking is limited to the Lake Cushman Resort, Skokomish Park and near the Staircase entrance of Olympic National Park.
+Access to Lake Cushman for kayaking is limited to the Skokomish Park and near the Staircase entrance of Olympic National Park.
 There are a few pull outs along the road, but if you’re looking for water access, you’ll need to be careful getting down to water level with your kayak.